international-rural-school-report-v2/backend/README.md

 ### /issues GET

 Requires `authorization` header w/ JWT.
-If successful, will return a '200' HTTP status and an array of objects.
+If successful,it  will return a `200` HTTP status and an array of objects.
 Each object represents one issue at one of the organizations that the user belongs to (checked against org_roles stored on the token):
 ```
 [
   {